 We are searching, as are a number of other leading Chinese firms to expand.
 We need the "best and the brightest" as we look to hire at least 100 more professionals to our firm over the course of the next twelve months.

 I encourage you to look through our site to see why we think our firm is such a unique and special place to practice law.

 As you research different law firms, you probably will have a number of questions in mind - if you can’t find the answers here, I encourage you to contact our Human Resources Department with any questions or concerns you may have.

 My view of the firm is one shared by other members and that’s reflected in the fact that LEHMAN, LEE & XU has been named as one of the Best Law Firms to Work for in the China in 2005, 2006 and 2007.
 I hope your look at LEHMAN, LEE & XU provides you with an understanding of the respect, trust and loyalty our attorneys and staff feel for the firm, and what makes our firm a truly special place.

 Web site: www.lehmanlaw.com

-For more information on our managing director Edward Lehman and his experiences in China, please click here.
+For more information about foreign legal consultant Edward Lehman, and his experiences in China please click here.